 Please Note: I am not disavowing the use of psychotropics on a case by case basis.
 These drugs are a quick pathway to symptom alleviation and can stabilize a patient.
 However, medication is often the first and only go to option while nutrition is overlooked.
 That is the problem in a nutshell.

-3 Steps of the FST Nutritional Technique
+The FST Nutritional Technique

 See chapter 7 of Treating the Traumatized Child: A Step-by-Step Family Systems Approach for a detailed explanation of these steps as well as case studies and sample nutritional contracts.

-Step 1: Why a Nutritional and Trauma Introduction
+Why a Nutritional and Trauma Introduction

 The following statement is merely a suggestion of how you can introduce the value of nutrition into your overall treatment.
 You may adapt it accordingly: